-The AA Program is one whole package deal -- that comes in FOUR parts.
+The AA Program is one whole package -- that comes in FOUR parts.
 If you miss out on one of the parts -- you are missing out on the AA Program.

-Four Parts Which Make Up the -- AA Program
+The Four Parts Which Make Up the -- AA Program

-The Book, Alcoholics Anonymous.
+- The Book, Alcoholics Anonymous.

-The 12 Steps of AA
+- The 12 Steps of AA

-The Fellowship of AA.
-And,
+- The Fellowship

 "WE OF Alcoholics Anonymous believe that the reader will be interested in the medical estimate of the plan of recovery described in this book."

 The Program -- The 12 Steps -- is a Planned Sequence -- of Time-Sensitive -- Serial Actions -- To Produce A Final Result.
 The 12 Steps (Program) is a Recipe for Recovery.
 A recipe -- is to -- repeat a result!.